PUMA

 Do you already have TikTok on your radar?
 Project and Social Media Manager Tom Riechardt is bold and claims: If you don’t move with the times, you will move with the times!
 He built up his DJ and producer brand “Tommyrich” mainly with TikTok and now has 60,000 subscribers.
 In addition to promoting his music, he has even set up his own merchandise store with over 150 products.

-He is happy to pass on tips for such success and founded the TikTok agency BLACKOUT together with Managing Director Albin Linke and videographer Jonas Tech.
-They leave no doubt that marketing does not work without short films.
-In their workshop at the PUMA Summer Camp, they won’t make a long plea, but will take apart existing TikTok channels, go into your specific case and show you examples of which topics work on TikTok and which don’t.
-There will also be a few tips on how you can easily implement a short video without exceeding your own capacities and budget limits.
+He was happy to share tips for achieving this kind of success and had founded the TikTok agency BLACKOUT together with Managing Director Albin Linke and videographer Jonas Tech.
+They left no doubt that marketing could no longer work without short-form video.
+In their workshop at the PUMA summer camp, they did not make a long plea for the platform, but instead analyzed existing TikTok channels, looked at participants’ specific cases and showed examples of which topics worked on TikTok — and which did not.
+They also shared tips on how to implement short videos easily without exceeding participants’ own capacity or budget limits.

 Enquire directly and secure expertise